aopal/sgt/_dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 	- Level 5 Caesalan human fighter, adherent to the god Ebor, and serves under Ormen's command.
 Bounty hunter by trade, came to the tomb out of boredom with his life, and signed onto the priests of Ebor because it fit his own morals
 - Steel Crash
 	- Level 5 Kenku monk/rogue.
 Acolyte of the priests of Ebor
+- Toxan
+	- Dragonborn druid, functions as the town apothecary and healer when needed.
+Operates out of a stand on Beholder's Boulevard mostly out of demand than any actual desire, as they had originally come to Hope's Rock as an adventurer to study the plants and the spirits of the place

 People still needed: